What to know about Florida's 'classic' alternative to the SAT

 The College Board, which oversees the SAT, said there is little evidence proving the CLT can adequately assess college preparedness.
 It specifically pointed out that in a CLT practice test, a quarter of math questions appeared "below high school grade level" and statistics concepts were not tested.

+When asked about the lack of statistics concepts in the CLT, Tate said the CLT simply does not test in concepts that require a calculator, unlike the SAT.

-The College Board also took issue with the CLT's study comparing its exam with the SAT, arguing that it was not involved in the study and therefore could not validate the findings.
+The College Board also took issue with the CLT's study, which found that the CLT's standards for college readiness were on par with the SAT's.
+The College Board argued that it was not involved in the study and therefore could not validate the results.
+In response to College Board's concerns, the CLT said it reviewed its study and stood firm on its findings.

 The ACT also told NPR that it was uncertain how its test compares to the CLT because there has been no formal study on the two.

-Amanda Phalin, who serves on the governing board of Florida's state university system, made a similar argument on Friday when she opposed the approval of the CLT.
+On Friday, Amanda Phalin, who serves on the governing board of Florida's state university system, raised similar concerns when she opposed the approval of the CLT.

 "I am not against allowing the use of the CLT.
 I oppose the use of it at this time because we do not have the empirical evidence to show that this assessment is in the same quality as the ACT and the SAT," Phalin said in the board meeting.